prabhuiitdhn/Docker-kubernetes/README.md

   which used to store and lets us distribute the docker images in a server side application and ci/cd pipelines Also, it runs the applications using kubernetes, aws, googlecloud

-  two types of docker registry
+  Two types of docker registry

-  1. private
+  - private
-  2. public:
+  - public

   we do have docker registry

   1. docker Hub
-  2. quay.io
+  1. quay.io
-  3. Amazon ECR
+  1. Amazon ECR

   In docker hub, create a new repository and use following command to push the local images in dockerhub for docker repository